 La Rambla’s traditional market is where you will find almost everything you could ever need.
-The evolution from a past of peddlers to a modern and charming present, full of colour and life.
+The evolution from a past of peddlers to a modern and charming present, full of color and life.

 Plaça de Catalunya

 This lively square is the heart of Barcelona and it’s beating strongly.
-An ideal place for people watching, it’s also the geographical space that separates the districts of Ciutat Vella and the Eixample.
-Steeped in history, the Plaça de Catalunya is Barcelona’s nerve centre.
+One of the best things to do in Barcelona, and an ideal place for people watching, it’s also the geographical space that separates the districts of Ciutat Vella and the Eixample.
+Steeped in history, the Plaça de Catalunya is Barcelona’s nerve center.

 This amazing building, the Casa Amatller by Puig i Cadafalch, a contemporary of Gaudí, is part of the block known as the “mansana de la discòrdia” of Barcelona.

-A UNESCO World Heritage Site, the Casa Batlló is one of Antoni Gaudí’s architectural masterpieces and an iconic landmark.
-Situated on Passeig de Gràcia, this building stands out from the rest due to its eye-catching design and colour.
+A UNESCO World Heritage Site and one of the best things to do in Barcelona, the Casa Batlló is one of Antoni Gaudí’s architectural masterpieces and an iconic landmark.
+Situated on Passeig de Gràcia, this building stands out from the rest due to its eye-catching design and color.

 This park was completely designed by Gaudí.
 Witness the complete and perfect harmony of nature and architecture.

-Again, most of your day will be walking around incredible landmarks and sights, but maybe you could consider taking a taxi to get to the Sagrada Familia Church, from the Palace of Catalan Music.
+Again, most of your day will be walking around the best things to do in Barcelona, which include incredible landmarks and sights, but maybe you could consider taking a taxi to get to the Sagrada Familia Church, from the Palace of Catalan Music.